ambaradan/docsmarker/docs/rocksmarker/options.md

 : `vim.o.signcolumn = "yes"`

-: Displays the marks column, which is used to display indicators such as debugger breakpoints or linting errors.
-The marks column can be customized to show different types of information.
+: Displays the marks column, used to display indicators such as debugger breakpoints or linting errors.
+You can customize the marks column to show different types of information.

 : `vim.o.splitbelow = true`
 `vim.o.splitright = true`

 : Configure the behavior of vertical and horizontal splits.
-Splits allow you to view multiple files or parts of files simultaneously, improving productivity and code management.
+Splits allow for the viewing of multiple files or parts of files simultaneously, improving productivity and code management.

 ### Session options

-These options are specific to the *persisted.nvim* plugin, which allows you to save and restore Neovim sessions.
+These options are specific to the *persisted.nvim* plugin, used for Neovim session saving and restoration.

 : `vim.o.sessionoptions = "buffers,curdir,folds,globals,tabpages,winpos,winsize"`

-: Defines which elements of the session should be saved and restored.
-In this case, open buffers, the current directory, fold status, global variables, tab pages, window position, and window size are saved.
-This allows you to restore the exact previous working state when you restart Neovim.
+: Defines what elements of the session to save or restore.
+In this case, open buffers, the current directory, fold status, global variables, tab pages, window position, and window size.
+With this you can restore the exact last working state when you restart Neovim.

 ## Conclusions

 In summary, the *options.lua* file provides a complete and customized configuration for *Neovim*, covering aspects ranging from basic editor options to advanced settings for indentation, user interface, and session management.
-This configuration is designed to improve productivity and the Neovim user experience, adapting it to the specific needs of  authors and the *Rockmarker* project.
+The design of this configuration is to improve productivity and the Neovim user experience, adapting it to the specific needs of authors and the *Rockmarker* project.

-L'uso delle opzioni permette di configurare l'editor sia nell'aspetto che nel comportamento per adattarlo ad esigenze specifiche, esistono opzioni specifiche per ogni aspetto di Neovim che possono essere consultate sulla [pagina relativa](https://neovim.io/doc/user/options.html) della documentazione di Neovim.

-The use of options allows you to configure both the appearance and behavior of the editor to suit your specific needs.
-There are specific options for every aspect of Neovim, which can be found on the [relevant page](https://neovim.io/doc/user/options.html) of the Neovim documentation.
+The use of options allows for the configuration of both the appearance and behavior of the editor to suit your specific needs.
+There are specific options for every aspect of Neovim, which you can find on the [relevant page](https://neovim.io/doc/user/options.html) of the Neovim documentation.